ansonkwok05/asio-ftp/README.md

-# QuickShare
+# QuickSave
-A software that shares files across devices with portability and user-friendly in mind.
+QuickSave is a cross-platform C++ application built to provide a fast and straightforward way to share files directly between devices.

 # Requirements
 * **CMake** version 3.10 or higher
 * **gcc**
+* **g++**

 # Compilation
 This project is built using CMake, allowing cross-platform compilation across Windows, macOS and Linux.

 ### Windows
-Build using Visual Studio, or use CMake to generate your own build files.<br>
+Can be built using Visual Studio, or use CMake to generate your own build files.
-Using CMake in Windows is pretty much the same as in Linux, the only problem is setting the right PATH environment.

 ### Linux
 ```